NicolasDorier/NicolasDorier.RateLimits/README.md

 Now, if there is 4 requests in 6 seconds,

 * The first requests will execute immediately
-* The second will be delayed until the 10 sec period is finished
+* The second will be delayed until the 6 seconds period is finished
-* The third will be delayed until the second 10 sec period is finished
+* The third will be delayed until the second 6 seconds period is finished
-* The fourth will be dropped.
+* The fourth will be dropped

 Now what if, you don't `do not want to delay` the execution, but still want to be sure about having in average 10 requests per min?